 - Teaching and curriculum.
 Changes in the curriculum; current impact of educational trends.

 - Research activities.
 Review of current projects—their purpose, parameters, participants, and funding sources; important findings, inventions, or product breakthroughs.
 Please summarize rather than provide extensive details.
 If a faculty member's section looks a lot like their CV, you've included too much detail.

 Report authors are not expected to adopt any particular editorial style.
 However, if you’re curious about the decisions that editors make and the house style we follow, we invite you to refer to our style sheet.

 All reports are copyedited prior to publication.
-This is usually a routine matter, and you won’t be asked to review the edited report.
-We will contact you, however, if we have questions.
+This is usually a routine matter, and we won’t ask you to review the edited report.
+We'll only contact you if we have questions.